How to write your personal statement like a boss

 Try the following exercise:

-- Next to each example, make a note of the relevant skills and relevant subject knowledge you've gained.
+- Next to each example, make a note of the relevant skills and subject knowledge you've gained.

 Examples: